The To-Do List-Less Life

 Now, my days aren’t predetermined, save for carefully scheduled calls.

-Instead, I let what I remember be the filter.
-I let my body lead the way.
+Instead, I let what I remember be a filter.
+I let my body lead the way, following the pulse.

 ‘Tis a method born from devotional orientation, not productivity.